SCV2PL/SCV2PL.GitHub.IO/README.md

 ```
 """PEP 8 – Style Guide for Python Code

 https://peps.python.org/pep-0008

-Is this style acceptable by convention and accepted by the Python community ???
+Is this style acceptable by convention and accepted by the python community ???
 Łukasz "Luke Blue" Andruszkiewicz
+✌💙💚♻️🌌🚀🌎🌍🌏🛰🌌♻️💚💙✌
+2023-01-17 - After my #BrainFuck: my final interpretation of #Python #PEP8.
+#PyCharm #IDE
 ✌💙💚♻️🌌🚀🌎🌍🌏🛰🌌♻️💚💙✌
 """
 ```